Treatment for PTSD

 Course of PTSD

-After the onset of PTSD the symptoms may subside after few weeks, while for others, they can persist for many years and even become chronic.
+After the onset of PTSD, the symptoms may subside after a few weeks, while for others, they can persist for many years and even become chronic.
 Often, phases of milder symptoms alternate with periods of more severe ones.

-The prognosis of a sucessful treatment of PTSD has improved in recent years.
+The prognosis of successful treatment of PTSD has improved in recent years.
 The long-term prognosis for PTSD is good, and symptoms often disappear or lessen with treatment.
 Such positive therapeutic effects can be achieved with treatment initiated soon after trauma and with healthy social support.
-The prognosis is good especially in high-functioning individuals without pre-traumatic psychiatric disorders.
+The prognosis is good, especially in high-functioning individuals without pre-traumatic psychiatric disorders.
 About half of those affected even recover without treatment (spontaneous remission).

 Causes of PTSD

-The main factor contributing to the onset of PTSD is the sudden appearance of a severe trauma which breaks the psychic balance of the affected individual.
-The quick and massive influx of traumatizing events exceeds the psychological defence not allowing to neutralize the harmful feelings.
+The main factor contributing to the onset of PTSD is the sudden appearance of a severe trauma, which breaks the psychic balance of the affected individual.
+The quick and massive influx of traumatising events exceeds the psychological defence, not allowing to neutralise the harmful feelings.
 Violent traumatic events such as accidents, abuse, and disasters break through the Ego defence mechanisms.
 As a result, people store traumatic memories in their raw, unprocessed form.

-Despite of the formative role of the trauma in triggering the onset of PTSD there are several other factors modulating the development of the condition.
+Despite the formative role of the trauma in triggering the onset of PTSD, there are several other factors modulating the development of the condition.
 One of the most important factors is the neurobiology of the brain followed by genetic, environmental, and psychosocial factors.

-Not every person exposed to a trauma will develop the symptoms of PTSD.
-The people more vulnerable to trauma tend to be individuals suffering from pre-existent psychological disorders.
-According to a study on twins and combat-related PTSD, a twin brother of a person who was not exposed to war trauma but suffers from a psychiatric disorder, is more likely to develop PTSD.
-This proof that the psychiatric comorbidities increase the risk for PTSD.
-According to a study published 1989 in the British Journal of Psychiatry individuals who were exposed to traumatizing events in the childhood have much higher risk for PTSD.
-On the other hand, also people which normal childhood development and without prior exposure to traumatizing events can develop PTSD.
+Not every person exposed to trauma will develop the symptoms of PTSD.
+The people more vulnerable to trauma tend to be individuals suffering from pre-existing psychological disorders.
+According to a study on twins and combat-related PTSD, a twin brother of a person who was not exposed to war trauma but suffers from a psychiatric disorder is more likely to develop PTSD.
+This is proof that the psychiatric comorbidities increase the risk for PTSD.
+According to a study published in 1989 in the British Journal of Psychiatry, individuals who were exposed to traumatising events in childhood have a much higher risk for PTSD.
+On the other hand, people with normal childhood development and without prior exposure to traumatising events can develop PTSD.
 The probability of developing PTSD correlates to the intensity of the trauma and the time of the exposer.

 Persons considered at risk include, for example, combat military personnel, victims of violent crime or natural disasters, concentration camp survivors, and victims of violent crime.
 Individuals frequently experience “survivor’s guilt” for remaining alive while others died.